yupidevs/yupi/docs/source/tutorials/analyzing.rst

 The Mean Square Displacement (MSD) is a typical indicator to classify processes away from normal diffusion.
 The MSD of a normal diffusive trajectory arises as a linear function of time.
-To estimate the MSD of a list of :py:class:`~yupi.Trajectory` objects, you can use:
+To estimate the MSD of a list of :py:class:`~trajectory.Trajectory` objects, you can use:

 .. code-block:: python